equivalentideas/independent-archive-principles/independent-archive-principles.md

 Properly documented, your project’s failures may be more valuable to the community than its successes.
 If you think something will further your project’s goals, try it.

 As long as it supports your goals, stay independent.
-If another entity is offering to take over work or contribute to the project, concider whether their priorities are fully compatible with the goals of your project.
+If another entity is offering to take over work or contribute to the project, consider whether their priorities are fully compatible with the goals of your project.